satish-kumar-pradhan/satish-kumar-pradhan/README.md

 - 👋 Hi, I’m @satish-kumar-pradhan
-- 👀 I’m interested in Data analytics and Oprtimisation.
+- 👀 I’m interested in Data analytics and Optimisation.
 - I have experience in Power Sector domain.
 - 🌱 I’m currently pursuing a full time campus master degree in Data anlytics and decision science at RWTH Aachen, Germany.
 - 💞️ I’m looking to collaborate on data analytics or optimisation projects online.